-- reducing the benefit period; •
+- reducing the benefit period;

-- reducing the maximum daily benefit amount: •
+- reducing the maximum daily benefit amount;

-- extending the elimination period; and
+- extending the elimination period;

+- removing or reducing inflation protection; and

-- removing or reducing optional riders.
+- removing or reducing other optional riders.

 The company administers the reduction or removal of inflation protection in a consumer-friendly manner that exceeds industry norms.
 Insureds who elect to reduce or drop their inflation protection keep their inflated (current) daily benefit amounts and their premium rates are determined using the reduced inflation option factor and their uninflated (original) daily benefit.
 This allows for these insureds to significantly mitigate a rate increase, as their premiums are based on their uninflated daily benefit, while maintaining meaningful long-term care coverage, as they will retain all daily benefit inflation accrued to date.
-Generally, the industry treats these reduced benefit option elections less favorably by determining premium rates using a recalculated uninflated daily benefit that would result in the inflated daily benefit based on the elected inflation protection option.